-NLIS’s bullying policy: This school has a zero-bullying policy.
-No child may be bullied, teased, insulted, or rejected no matter how different that child may dress, talk, act, or think.
+NLIS bullying policy: No child may be bullied, teased, or insulted no matter how different that child may dress, talk, act, or think.
 A child may not be bullied no matter the child’s religion, race, culture, language background, family, or anything else that makes the child seem different.
-We do not accept the support of bullies for any reason from child or parent, and all bullying will be dealt with firmly.
+We do not accept the support of bullies for any reason from a child or parent, and all bullying will be dealt with firmly.
 If you feel that your child is being bullied, please contact us immediately.

 Christian discipline: The following was taking from the school handbook of Christian Academy of Japan in Tokyo.
 It is appropriate, so we have adopted this stance regarding our punishment and discipline policy:

 Because of sin in our lives, there are times when the law of love and mutual respect is broken, school rules violated, and disputes arise among students, teachers, staff, and parents.
 We all have sinful inclinations, but what must be different about those who claim to be followers of Jesus Christ is the way we deal with sin and its effects.
 The Bible is our guide for dealing with sin.
 The Biblical process for dealing with sin includes: Admonition in love ("Did you have permission to take that from John’s locker?")
 Confession of wrong (“I'm sorry.
 It was wrong of me to do that.")
 Restitution (“I'll put it back right now.")
 Reconciliation (“I forgive you; let's be friends.")
 When we follow this pattern, we can grow toward Christian maturity through our mistakes.